-The College promotes democratic processes through the School Council.
+The academy promotes democratic processes through the School Council.
 This fosters the concept of freedom of speech and group action to address need and concerns.
 At the start of Year 7, students consider the role of a school council, the past work of the student council, and what makes a good class representative.
 Each House elects representatives who attend council meetings.
 The Student Council meets once every two weeks at lunch time.
 We have an active and engaged council who work on a different project each year.

 Issues such as democracy, the right to education, justice around the world and gender equality are studied.
 We react to global events and seek to provide up to date topics which reflect the world and times we live in.

-The College is linked to the charity ‘Volunteer Africa, 32° South’ and has raised money in annual Charity Weeks since 2011.
+The academy is linked to the charity ‘Volunteer Africa, 32° South’ and has raised money in annual Charity Weeks since 2011.
 In October 2018, £3276.08 was raised by our charity fayre involving activities such as cake sales, competitions, sideshows and sponsored events.
 The charity sends regular updates so that students can see exactly where their donations go, and this encourages a sense of responsibility and partnership.
 The charity week itself encourages community spirit, enterprise and teamwork.
 It encourages students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the global society.